MichielStock/STMOZOO/docs/src/index.md

-# STMO ZOO documentation
+# STMO ZOO documentation: Link between fractals and the Newton method

-This is the documentation page for the STMO ZOO packages (edition 2020-2021).
-This is the place for the **documentation** of your function.
-So explain the main functionality of your module and list the documentation of your funtions.
+This is the documentation page for the STMO ZOO packages (edition 2021-2022).
+This is the place for the **documentation** of two functions, Newtonsmethod and next_guess_zygote.

+1. Newtonsmethod

 ```@contents
 function Newtonsmethod(f, x₀, ϵ = 0.00001)